 Thus, the preferred embodiments of the present invention use structures wherein all three components of momentum are quantized.
-However, a class of less preferred alternative embodiments of the present invention uses structures wherein only two components of mospaced thin wires.
-It is easy to satisfy the momentum constraint alone by a phonon-assisted process, but the necessity for satisfying both energy and momentum conversation is what keeps the rate for inelastic tunnelter at the metallurgical interface can change the energy of a carrier, it is easy for one of the lattice phonons to provide the appropriate adjustment in momentum.
+However, a class of less preferred alternative embodiments of the present invention uses structures wherein only two components of momentum but not energy are quantized, i.e. closely spaced thin wires.
+It is easy to satisfy the momentum constraint alone by a phonon-assisted process, but the necessity for satisfying both energy and momentum conversation is what keeps the rate for inelastic tunneling background controlled.
+That is, if a scattering center at the metallurgical interface can change the energy of a carrier, it is easy for one of the lattice phonons to provide the appropriate adjustment in momentum.

 As device dimensions are made smaller, two desirable effects are achieved: First, the separation of the quantized energy states in a well increases as the well dimension becomes smaller.
 Second, as the wells become closer together, the rate of tunneling is increased.
-That is, the probability of tunneling can be expressed as a constant times exp $(-2d \times f(E))$, where d is the distance between the wells and E is the energy difference.
+That is, the probability of tunneling can be expressed as a constant times $\exp(-2d \times f(E))$ , where d is the distance between the wells and E is the energy difference.

 This exponential dependance means that the probability of resonant tunneling is tremendously increased as the distance between wells is reduced.
-Inelastic tunnelabove inelastic tunnelling is limited, in good material, by the density of scattering centers.
-Thus, room temperature operation becomes possible at interwell spacing of about 125 A or less.
+Inelastic tunneling will not be increased comparably, since as noted above inelastic tunneling is limited, in good material, by the density of scattering centers.
+Thus, room temperature operation becomes possible at interwell spacing of about 125A or less.

-A limitation on resonant tunnelling is provided by thermal "smearing", i.e. redistribution of energy level populations caused by background thermal energy.
+A limitation on resonant tunneling is provided by thermal "smearing", i.e. redistribution of energy level populations caused by background thermal energy.
 That is, the density of states distribution within each well of the discrete energy levels is broadened somewhat by thermal smearing.
 At higher temperatures, the thermal smearing is greater.
 The problem thermal smearing causes is that the operating temperature must be low enough that thermal smearing does not populate higher energy level states.
 That is, the electrons should reside in the lowest energy level to eliminate accidental coincidences and bidirectional elastic tunneling.
 This reduces to the condition that the energy spacing must be much larger than the thermal energy of the electrons.
-5 Thus, for operation at 4° K. with GaAs wells in an Al{0.3}Ga{0.7}As matrix, the well width (and well spacing) should be in the neighborhood of 0.1 to 0.2 microns or less.
-However, to increase the operating temperature to 300° K., the critical dimension needs to be reduced 10 known physics, as reflected in these articles and pressmerely to a number on the order of 125 Angstroms or
+Thus, for operation at 4° K. with GaAs wells in an Al0.3Ga0.7As matrix, the well width (and well spacing) should be in the neighborhood of 0.1 to 0.2 microns or less.
+However, to increase the operating temperature to 300° K., the critical dimension needs to be reduced merely to a number on the order of 125 Angstroms or less.

-It should be further noted that the energy levels in adjacent wells can be made to line up or not line up simply by applying a bias, as shown in FIG. 2.
-In this 15 which are quantized only in one dimension, which imcase, a sufficient bias voltage has been applied in the direction of conduction, so that the second level in the second well is lined up with the first level in the first well.
-Under these conditions resonant tunneling will regularly occur, and the fast relaxation from the second 20 level to the ground state in the second well ensures that the device is unidirectional.
+It should be further noted that the energy levels in spaced, so that they impose no practical constraint on 65 adjacent wells can be made to line up or not line up simply by applying a bias, as shown in FIG. 2.
+In this case, a sufficient bias voltage has been applied in the direction of conduction, so that the second level in the second well is lined up with the first level in the first well.
+Under these conditions resonant tunneling will regularly occur, and the fast relaxation from the second level to the ground state in the second well ensures that the device is unidirectional.